 Spring into cleaning action at the start of each season.
 You'll find your home

 looks better and runs smoother with this quarterly cleaning routine:

 windows thoroughly, including the sills.
 Let the sun shine in through the seasons by keeping your home's panes sparkling.
-Call in a pro is you have a home with more than a single story; unless, of course, you're handy with a ladder and don't suffer from vertigo.
+Call in a pro if you have a home with more than a single story, unless, of course, you're handy with a ladder and don't suffer from vertigo.

 - Clean fridge door gaskets.
-Simply remove them, wash the surfaces with a sponge and warm water (add four tablespoons of baking soda per quart of warm water), rinse and dry with a soft, clean cloth.
+Remove them, wash the surfaces with a sponge and warm water (add four tablespoons of baking soda per quart of warm water), rinse and dry with a soft, clean cloth.
 Apply a light film of petroleum jelly to keep the gaskets pliable.

 - Turn mattresses.
 Vacuum surfaces of mattresses and turn them over.